afhpayne/adm/README.md

 <br><br>
 ## Dependencies:

-Python 3.6 or newer
+Python 3.3 or newer

 <br><br>
 ## Running:

-1. Download adm, make it executable, and place it with user-executable files (e.g., /usr/local/bin/).
-When you login on reboot, just type 'adm' in your terminal.
+1. Download adm.py, make it executable, and place it with user-executable files (e.g., /usr/local/bin/).
+When you login on reboot, just type 'adm.py' in your terminal.

 2. To have adm start automatically when a user logs in, simply append
     ```
-    adm
+    adm.py
     ```
-    to the bottom of your .bash_profile
+    to your .bash_profile

 <br><br>
 ## Notes:

-adm uses xinit, and it looks for xinitrc files in /etc/X11/xinit/
+adm uses xinit, and it looks for xinitrc files in /etc/X11/xinit/ in Linux or /usr/local/etc/X11/xinit in FreeBSD
-* these should be called xinitrc.name_of_wm
+* these files should be called xinitrc.name_of_wm
 * there's a template in that folder to build from - most window managers startup by adding the final line:
     ```
     exec name_of_wm